CHOOSE YOUR KOOTENAY NORDIC DESTINATION THIS WINTER OR TOUR THEM ALL.

 Experience winter wonderland on the Kootenay side of the Rockies, where small town culture and a passion for cross-country skiing converge to provide a wealth of groomed and touring trails to explore.
 Get outside this winter to revive your free spirit and challenge your stamina in a safe, inspiring and healthy environment.

-Please Know Before You Go and also learn about each community’s COVID Travel Updates by clicking on the community links below.
+Please ensure to Know Before You Go and also learn about each community’s COVID Travel Updates by clicking on the community links below.

 From Fairway to Ancient Cedar Forest